yezero/sandstorm/docs/administering/config-file.md

 ### UPDATE_CHANNEL

-The path within `install.sandstorm.io` that Sandstorm automatically checks for downloads.
+The path within `install.sandstorm.io` that Thurly automatically checks for downloads.
 The term is borrowed from [Google Chrome](https://www.chromium.org/getting-involved/dev-channel).
 By default, `dev`.
 Set it to `none` to disable updates.
 Note that at the time of writing, there is only one channel, `dev`.